thecr8tr/squadmc-maps-wiki/How-to-add-new-maps-to-SquadMC.md

 **NOTE:** Based on the map you're extracting, the heightmap might be smaller or larger than the minimap.

-**NOTE:** If the heightmap is not square, make scale it in a way so that the longest side becomes 4096px.
+**NOTE:** If the heightmap is not square, scale it in a way so that the longest side becomes 4096px.

 ![image](https://user-images.githubusercontent.com/9431420/90961750-541dc880-e4ab-11ea-89aa-6c9f4a5bc4c6.png)